thisismydesign/cra-typescript-starter/README.md

-# Create React App TypeScript Boilerplate
+# Create React App TypeScript Starter

-#### Extended version of the [cra-boilerplate](https://github.com/c-hive/cra-boilerplate) that sets the ground for a Create React App project with TypeScript.
+#### Opinionated Create React App boilerplate in TypeScript for rapid development with battle-tested standards.

 It has
 - everything from [js-boilerplate](https://github.com/c-hive/js-boilerplate)